UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 - *The concept of using color matching for steatlh as a main game-play aspect is unique*
 - *Color theory is not a commonly taught discipline*
-- *Game has a quirky theme of having phantom thief chameleon main character*
+- *Game has a quirky theme of having phantom thief cat main character*

 # Player Interaction Patterns and Modes